 CalSAWS Ownership of Deliverables.

-Consortium shall have full ownership of all Deliverables (of whatever nature) developed or contributed to by Contractor, in connection with the Project, excluding, however, any preexisting intellectual property contributed by Contractor and owned by it pursuant to Section 10.4 below.
+Consortium shall have full ownership of all Deliverables (of whatever nature) developed or contributed to by Contractor, in connection with the Project, excluding, however, any preexisting intellectual property contributed by Contractor or a third party and constituting Contractor Technology as defined at Section 10.4 below.
 Contractor shall take all actions necessary to transfer ownership of the Project Deliverables to the Consortium.
 All Deliverables, in whole and in part, shall be deemed works made for hire of the Consortium for all purposes of copyright law, and all right, title and interest in and to copyright rights therein shall belong solely to the Consortium.
 To the extent that any Deliverable does not qualify as a work for hire under applicable law, and to the extent that the Deliverable includes materials subject to patent, trade secret, trademark or other proprietary right protection, Contractor agrees to assign, and hereby assigns, all right, title and interest in and to Deliverables, including without limitation all copyrights, inventions, patents, trade secrets, trademarks and other intellectual property and proprietary rights therein (including registrations in any U.S. or foreign jurisdiction and any renewals thereof) to the Consortium.
 Contractor shall, at the expense of the Consortium, assist the Consortium or its nominees to obtain and register copyrights, trademarks, or patents for all Deliverables in the United States and any other countries.
 In the event a court of competent jurisdiction finds such an assignment to be unenforceable, Contractor agrees to provide Consortium and the State with a non-exclusive license providing Consortium and the State with all rights, title, and interest the assignment otherwise would have provided.
 Contractor agrees to execute all papers and to give all facts known to it necessary to register and secure United States or foreign country copyrights and patents, and to transfer or cause to transfer to the Consortium all the right, title and interest in and to the Project Deliverables.
 Contractor also agrees not to assert any moral rights under applicable law with regard to the Deliverables.

 Additional Consortium Ownership Rights.